 TeamVivida member Heidi Wright takes us through her recovery journey after injury and tips for getting back on the water after she suffered a broken leg from a kite accident.
-She shows us that getting back to normal isn’t just about the physical, but the mental rehabilitation as well.
-Enjoy this post in her own words ✨
+She shows us that getting back to normal isn’t just about the physical, but the mental rehabilitation as well. ✨

-June 2020: my happy place on the water is crumbled when I broke my leg doing what I love; kiting.
+June 2020: my happy place on the water is crumbled when I broke my leg doing what I love: kite surfing.

 I’m not writing this to tell you about how hard it was hear about other kiters fun sessions on the water whist sofa bound; or how important it is to look after your mental wellbeing and how difficult it is not to be checking the wind forecast every morning before you get out of bed: I want to talk to you about getting back on the water.